iandunn/quick-navigation-interface/readme.txt

 This was inspired by Ubuntu's Dash and [HUD](http://www.markshuttleworth.com/archives/939), and is also similar to the Spotlight feature in OS X.

-== Installation ==

-For help installing this (or any other) WordPress plugin, please read the [Managing Plugins](http://codex.wordpress.org/Managing_Plugins) article on the Codex.

-Once the plugin is installed and activated, you don't need to do anything else.
-See [the Description page](https://wordpress.org/plugins/quick-navigation-interface/) and [FAQ](https://wordpress.org/plugins/quick-navigation-interface/faq/) for details on using the plugin.

 == Frequently Asked Questions ==

 = I'm pressing the ` key, but nothing happens =